 - Healthy boundaries must be communicated effectively to your partner if they’re going to be effective.
 This can often be difficult, but it’s crucial that both partners are on the same page when it comes to what is and isn’t acceptable in the relationship.

-Examples of healthy boundaries in relationships:
+Top 8 Examples of boundaries in relationships

 - Emotional: You should never have to put on an act for your partner.
 If you’re not feeling happy, they should accept that without question.
 Likewise, you should be supportive and understanding of your partner’s emotional state, even if it’s something you don’t agree with.